 - Do not drink alcohol while you are using this medicine.

-- This medicine can intensify the effects of other medicine that makes you sleepy, such as allergy medicine and narcotic pain medicine.
+- This medicine can intensify the effects of other medicine that makes you sleepy, including allergy medicine and narcotic pain medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, problems urinating, glaucoma, sleep apnea, or a history of mental illness.
+- Tell your doctor if you have liver disease, sleep apnea, or a history of mental illness.

 - For some children, teenagers, and young adults, this medicine may increase mental or emotional problems.
 This may lead to thoughts of suicide and violence.
 Talk with your doctor right away if you have any thoughts or behavior changes that concern you.
 Tell your doctor if you or anyone in your family has a history of bipolar disorder or suicide attempts.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.